starlkj/docker-crowd/README.md

 #### Workaround for error with Remote address

 After the initial installation you may experience an issue where you are not allowed to login to Crowd.
-This is because the Crowd host IP (e.g. 172.17.0.3) is not registered with Crowd.
+This is because the Crowd guest IP (e.g. 172.17.0.3) is not registered with Crowd.
 In order to circumvent this issue you need to add your Docker Gateway IP to the Crowd database as follows:

 ```
 $ mysql -h 172.17.0.2 -u root -p[db-password] crowd;